gosiao/gosiao.github.com/_posts/2021-06-03-altair-interactive1.md

 Whether as authors we should strive for objectivity in the presentation of our research work is another question, yet I believe that specifying and separating the roles and motivations for using various communication mediums - for instance, allowing a more subjective discussion in scientific publications, and sharing other tools, such as interactive platforms, to allow others to explore and use the data - could set the expectations right.

 This is already a rather long introduction to a small technical post, yet I hope to have set the motivation for the exercise I want to dive into.
 Specifically, I would like to show how to prepare a Jupyter dashboard, that assembles interactive plots prepared with Altair.
-The data used in this example is taken from [the paper that we recently submitted to IJQC]() and the final result is as follows:
+The data used in this example is taken from [the paper that we recently submitted](https://arxiv.org/abs/2106.00763) and the final result is as follows.

+This post can also be viewed as a jupyter notebook - [link](link to nbviewer).

 {% include_relative {{page.subpage_include}} %}